rafaelsouzaf/legacy-2003-ircmania.com.br/README.md

 - Emoticons
 - Downloads

 *** Remember, this website is old.
-In this time we didin't have frameworks like Bootstrap (or Jquery!!!).
+In this time we didn't have frameworks like Bootstrap or Jquery!!!

 *** Database included.